usgo/agagd/docs/docker.md

 ### Running a dev environment using Docker

-Create the file `config-docker.env` (in the repository root) and populate it with the following values:
+Copy `config-docker.env.sample` to `config-docker.env` (in the repository root) and edit the file to provide values for the variables.

 ~~~
-MYSQL_PASSWORD=some-password
-MYSQL_ROOT_PASSWORD=some-other-password
+$ cp config-docker.env.sample config-docker.env
 ~~~

 These values will be used by both the database and the app.
 Now, run:

 ~~~
-$ docker-compose build
-$ docker-compose up
+$ docker-compose up --build
 ~~~

 Wait for the database to initialize and the app to start up. (there will be something like `spawned uWSGI worker` in the logs)